At the end of this chapter you will be able to:

 - The number of connections to a database can be controlled

-- The DBMS can be changed without the application developer having to modify underlying code
+- The DBMS can be changed without the application developer having to modify the underlying code

 - A connection pool allows an application to “borrow” a DBMS connection.